svgeesus/ondesModulaire/offsets/offsets.md

 ## Purpose

-_This module is a precision adder for pitch CV signals.
+_This module is a four-input precision adder for pitch CV signals.
 The design aims for the highest precision possible; pitch deviation should be less than 15 cents cumulative over 10 octaves.
 An ultrafine tune is also provided.
 The output is low impedance, allowing it to drive an unbuffered mult._

-_Also, two outputs are provided which track the main pitch CV but are offset from it.
-These are primarily intended for driving the pitch input on keyboard-tracking filters._
+_Also, two further outputs are provided which track the main pitch CV but are offset from it.
+These provide the sum of the main pitch CV mix, a voltage offset, and an offset input.
+They are primarily intended for driving the pitch input on keyboard-tracking filters._

 ## Inputs and Outputs